Skip to main content

 Sustainable forest management: the key to preserving the future of forests

 Sustainable management of resources is essential to minimising the impact of climate change, and this must also apply to forests, whose health is of concern in view of the advance of deforestation.
-Specifically, the FAO states that forests should be harvested at a rate that maintains their biodiversity, productivity and regeneration capacity.
+The Food and Agriculture Organization of the United Nations (FAO) states that logging must be carried out at a rate that allows forests to maintain their biodiversity, productivity and capacity for regeneration.

 Sustainable forests